The four types of workers’ compensation benefits are medical, disability, rehabilitation, and death benefits for dependents.

 Permanent Total Disability

 Under workers’ compensation, you should receive treatment until you’ve reached maximum medical improvement (MMI).
 At that point, the doctor treating you will evaluate your situation.
-If they determine you have a permanent disability, you will likely receive permanent and total disability benefits.
+If they determine you have a permanent disability, you will likely receive permanent total disability benefits.

 Permanent total disability benefits are often paid at the same weekly rate as temporary total disability, but for life.
 In some situations, you might be able to get a lump sum settlement to account for your future payments.
-Only very serious and severe injuries, such as loss of two limbs or total blindness, qualify for permanent total disability.

 Permanent Partial Disability